TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 The example test uses a web app running at [https://demo.playwright.dev/svgomg](https://demo.playwright.dev/svgomg).
 It interacts with the web page, uploads and downloads a file, using all 3 browsers, in parallel, in 18 seconds.

 You can also run Playwright with a UI to develop and debug your tests.
-There's a timeline, snapshots for each action, the corresponding test source code, logs, errors, network activity and more.
+There's a timeline, screenshots after each action, the corresponding test source code, logs, errors, network activity and more.

 {% include candid-image.html src="/assets/images/frontend/playwright-ui.png" alt="Playwright Test UI" %}